digital-asset/ex-secure-daml-infra/Documentation/technote-ocsp-cert-revocation.md

 ## Daml Server-Side OCSP Stapling

+The current distribution of Daml Ledger does not support OCSP Stapling.
 The default TLS Provider used by Daml is BoringSSL.
-This is a simplified implementation that reduces the TLS code base and removes a variety of features, particularly those that are not used frequently.
-This includes OCSP Stapling.

-It is possible to reconfigure Daml to use the installed JDK in preference to Boring SSL but this currently requires a custom build of Daml API Server.
-The firm is evaluating the trade-off to making this a supported option.
+This is a simplified implementation that reduces the TLS code base and removes a variety of features, particularly those that are not used frequently, including OCSP Stapling.
+BoringSSL is the recommended TLS Provider for grpc-java and due to simplified codebase has experienced less vulnerabilities.
+We would be interested to understand if this is an important feature for your use case.

 # References